Fiserv/banking-hub/docs/implementation-notes/Accounts-and-transactions/AcctCollateralRelAdd-ImplNotes.md

 <!-- theme: info -->
-> #### Note
+> #### Notes
 >
-> To view the field descriptions of below listed fields, please refer the API Explorer section of this API.
+> -	To view the descriptions of fields listed in the below tables, please refer the API Explorer section of this API.
+> - `Status` and `EFXHeader` aggregates are common for all APIs, therefore sub-fields of these aggregates are not listed in the below tables and same can be viewed in the API Explorer section of this API.

 # Request Schema